+A. Date, place and agenda of the Conference

+Standing items

-A. Date, place and agenda of the Conference 1 Standing items 1 or the Governing Body 1 Item being considered for inclusion in the agenda 2 Β. Information on the agenda 2 I. (a) Reports of the Chairman of the Governing Body 2 (b) Global report under the Follow-up to the ILO Declaration ٢ on Fundamental Principles and Rights at Work 3 II.
-Programme and budget and other questions 4 III.
-Information and reports on the application of Conventions and Recommendations 5 IV.
-Revision of the Maternity Protection Convention (Revised), 1952 (No. 103), and Recommendation, 1952 (No. 95) (second discussion) 5 guidance and vocational training (general discussion) 6 VI.
-Safety and health in agriculture (first discussion) 7 VII.
-Withdrawal of Conventions Nos.
-31, 46, 51, 61 and 66 - Item being considered for inclusion in the agenda 7 8 0 C. Submission of resolutions 9 D. Communication of documents prepared for the Conference 9 E. Publication of the Provisional Records 9 F. Composition of delegations Representation of non-governmental delegates and advisers 9 10 Representation of women on national delegations 10 G. Credentials 13 Н. Delegates with a disability 13 I. Accommodation for delegations in Geneva 14 J. Entry visas for Switzerland and France 14
+В. Information on the agenda I. (a) Reports of the Chairman of the Governing Body and of the Director-General I. (b) Global report under the Follow-up to the ILO Declaration on Fundamental Principles and Rights at Work II.
+Programme and budget and other questions.
+III.
+Information and reports on the application of Conventions and Recommendations IV.
+Safety and health in agriculture (second discussion) V. Promotion of cooperatives (first discussion) VI.
+Social security - issues, challenges and prospects (general discussion)

+C. Submission of resolutions

+D. Communication of documents prepared for the Conference

+E. Publication of the Provisional Records

+F. Composition of delegations

+G. Credentials

+Н. Delegates with a disability

+I. Accommodation for delegations in Geneva

+J. Entry visas for Switzerland and France